Green Building, Habitat Style

 Habitat LA Green building practices include:

-- Water filtration systems to minimize pollution from storm runoff
+- Site water retention systems, including rain barrels, to minimize pollution from storm runoff

 - Native drought – tolerant landscaping